arangodb/docs/3.5/security-security-options.md

 Several options exists to restrict JavaScript application code functionality to just certain allowed subsets.
 Which subset of functionality is available can be controlled via blacklisting and whitelisting access to individual components.
-Blacklists can be used to disallow access to dedicated functionality, whereas whitelists can be used to explicitly allow access to certain functionality.

-If an item is covered by both a blacklist and a whitelist, the whitelist will overrule and access to the functionality will be allowed.
+The set thery for these list work as follow:

+- only a blacklist is specifiend: all is allowed except a set of items matching the blacklist.
+- only a whitelist is specified: all is disallowed except a set of items matching the whitelist
+- white and blacklist specified: all is disallowed except a set of items mathching the whitelist.
+From this whitelisted set, subsets can be forbidden again using blacklists.

 Values for blacklist and whitelist options need to be specified as ECMAScript regular expressions.
 Each option can be used multiple times.
-In this case, the individual values for each option will be combined with a _logical or_.
+When specifying more than one pattern, these patterns will be combined with a _logical or_ to a more complex pattern.

-For example, the following combination of startup options
+These patterns and how they are applied can be observed by enabling `--log SECURITY=debug` in the `arangod` or `arangosh` log output.

+#### Combining patterns
+The pattern to observe most easily is the masquerading of the startup options:

     --javascript.startup-options-whitelist "^server\."
     --javascript.startup-options-whitelist "^log\."
     --javascript.startup-options-blacklist "^javascript\."
     --javascript.startup-options-blacklist "endpoint"

-will resolve internally to the following regular expressions:
+these sets will resolve internally to the following regular expressions:

 ```
 --javascript.startup-options-whitelist = "^server\.|^log\."
 --javascript.startup-options-blacklist = "^javascript\.|endpoint"
 ```

+Invoking an arangosh with these options will hide the blacklists from the output of:

+    require('internal').options()

+and an exception will be thrown when trying to access them.

+#### File access
-Access to directories and files from JavaScript operations is only controlled via a whitelist, which can be specified via the startup option `--javascript.files-whitelist`.
+In contrast to other areas, access to directories and files from JavaScript operations is only controlled via a whitelist, which can be specified via the startup option `--javascript.files-whitelist`.
+Thus anything not matching the whitelist will be hidden from javascript functions.

 For example, when using the following startup options

-    --javascript.startup-options-whitelist "^/etc/required/"
+    --javascript.files-whitelist "^/etc/required/"
-    --javascript.startup-options-whitelist "^/etc/mtab/"
+    --javascript.files-whitelist "^/etc/mtab/"

 all files in the directories `/etc/required` and `/etc/mtab` plus their subdirectories will be accessible, while access to files in any other directories